KarolisGaiv/discord-bot/README.md

    npm install
 3. **Environment Variables**

-   ***Important:*** Before running the application, ensure you have set up your API keys and configuration values.
+   ## IMPORTANT: Before running the application, ensure you have set up your API keys and configuration values.

    - Rename the `.env.example` file to `.env`.
    - Fill in your own API keys and configuration details in the `.env` file.